ruby/www.ruby-lang.org/en/news/_posts/2014-09-19-ruby-2-1-3-is-released.md

 ## Release Comment

-Many committers, developers, and users who provided bug reports helped me to make this release.
+Many committers, developers, and users who provided bug reports helped us to make this release.
 Thanks for their contributions.